spesml/spesml.github.io/2_Concepts/3_ModelingFramework/08_tracing_and_granularity.md

 In our tool implementation, system functions and white-box functions are SpesML function elements, which are derived from the SysML Block element with SpesML Function stereotype applied (
-<a href="https://spesml.github.io/plugin/spes_sysml_mapping.html">link</a> for more
+<a href="https://spesml.github.io/plugin/spes_sysml_mapping.html">see for more
-details).
+details</a>).
 As a consequence, traces are provided on the basis of model object types (the SysML Block elements).
 Thus, the *realizes* relation links the types of the logical sub-component and the white-box function.